San Gimignano Tuscany, Italy Travel Guide

 This renowned wine region surrounds San Gimignano, with rolling hills and endless vineyards.

-Features charming medieval villages like Greve in Chianti, Castellina in Chianti, and Radda in Chianti.
+Features charming medieval towns such as Greve in Chianti, Castellina in Chianti, and Radda in Chianti.

-Italy's efficient train the network joins major cities.
+Italy's efficient train the system connects major cities.
 From San Gimignano, travel to Poggibonsi for train connections.

-Regional buses connect many municipalities in Tuscany, though services may be less frequent to smaller villages.
+Regional buses connect many municipalities in Tuscany, though services may be less frequent to little villages.